flvossen/data-project-group-19/README.md

 ```

 #### Interpretation:
-The 95% confidence intervals (CIs) for the median fecal calprotectin levels in the IBD and non-IBD groups show distinct patterns.
-For the IBD group, the CI ranges from 41.48 µg/g to 147.69 µg/g, indicating that the median calprotectin level is significantly elevated, with some variability in the data.
-In contrast, the non-IBD group has a narrower CI, from 14.87 µg/g to 22.72 µg/g, suggesting a more consistent distribution and much lower median levels compared to the IBD group.

-Crucially, the non-overlapping CIs between these groups indicate a statistically significant difference in fecal calprotectin levels.
-This finding strongly supports the use of fecal calprotectin as a reliable biomarker to distinguish between individuals with IBD and those without.
-The elevated levels in the IBD group reflect underlying inflammation, further underscoring its diagnostic relevance.
+The 95% confidence intervals (CIs) for median fecal calprotectin levels show distinct patterns between the IBD and non-IBD groups.
+The IBD group has a CI from 41.48 µg/g to 147.69 µg/g, indicating elevated median levels with some variability.
+In contrast, the non-IBD group has a narrower CI (14.87 µg/g to 22.72 µg/g), suggesting lower and more consistent levels.
+The non-overlapping CIs between these groups indicate a statistically significant difference, supporting fecal calprotectin as a reliable biomarker to distinguish IBD from non-IBD.

 The Kruskal-Wallis test is used to determine if there is a significant difference in the median fecal calprotectin levels between the "IBD" and "non-IBD" groups:
 ```{r}